isomerpages/pmo-nptd/media-centre/press-releases/_posts/2012-06-01-post-marriage-and-parenthood-trends-in-singapore.md

 ---
 layout: post
-title:  "Marriage and Parenthood Trends in Singapore"
+title: Marriage and Parenthood Trends in Singapore
 date: 2012-06-01
 permalink: /media-centre/press-releases/marriage-and-parenthood-trends-in-singapore/
+variant: markdown
 ---
 Introduction

 This paper discusses marriage and parenthood trends in Singapore and efforts to address our falling birth rates.<sup>1</sup>